-"I wish to declare at this historical mament that the 242-acre estate will be officially named "Kampung Dato" Sambanhan".
-The fact that the affected people themselves came forward with the \$50,000 requesting the Cooperative

-Society to make the purchase should be entered with golden letters in the history of Malayo.
-The people have affectionately laid down two conditions binding Data' Sambanthan.
+"I wish to declare at this historical moment that the 242-acre estate will be officially named "Kompung Dato" Sambanthan".
+The fact that the affected people themselves came forward with the \$50,000 requesting the Cooperative Society to make the purchase should be entered with golden letters in the history of Malaya.
+The people have affectionately laid down two conditions binding Dato' Sambanhan.

-The Cooperative Society must purchase the 242-acre estate Immediately.
-The Government had made arrangements to purchase four acres of land to pramote the merging of Sri Ganesha Vidhyasalai and Teluk Dato.
-Into a cooperative school.
+"The Cooperative Society must purchase the 242-acre estate immediately.
+The Government had made arrangements to purchase four acres of land to promote the merging of Sri Ganesha Vidhyasalai and Teluk Dato into a cooperative school.
 But this idea was given up due to the opposition by Indonesia.
 Fortunately this four acres fall under the estate which we are going to purchase.
 We want the merged school to be located near the Malay-English high schools.
-Since Kampung Dato' Sambanthan is just a village, a magnificent structure such as the Sungei Siput Mahatma Gandhi School should be taised by the efforts of Dato' Sambanthan is
+Since Kampuna Dato' Sambanthan is just a village, a magnificent structure such as the Sungei Siput Mahatma Gandhi School should be raised by the efforts of Dato' Sambanthan "

 National Estate Labour Secretary, Mr S.M.
-Samy, in his vote of thanks, said: "We thank Mr Jaya for collecting the money, headmaster Mr C: Muniandry, and staff of the cooperative society Mr V. Ramadass and Mr R. Paramasiwam.
-If not for these key persons.
-41 labourers would have been unfairly victimised."
+Samy, in his vote of thanks, said.
+"We thank Mr Jaya for collecting the money, headmaster Mr C. Muniandy, and staff of the cooperative society Mr V. Ramadass and Mr R. Paramasham, lift not for these key-persons, 41 laboures

 The Ankiat Valarmathi Orchestra provided music for the crowd.
-The Telok Dato' English School Choir sang the national anthem and the meeting cooperative society If not for these keypersons, 41 labourers would have been unfairly victimised."
+The Telok Dato' English School Choir sang the national anthem and the meeting

-"We thank Mr Jaya for collecting the money, headmaster Mr C. Muniandy; and staff of the cooperative society If not for these key persons, 41 concluded with 'Berjaya Malaysial' Berjaya NLFCS' cheers echoing all around the place.
+"We thank Mr Jaya for collecting the money, headmaster Mr C. (Muniandy: and staff of the cooperative society If not for these key persons, 41 laboures would have been unfailly victimised." - Oato VT.
+Sambanihan concluded with "Berjaya Malaysia) Berjaya NLFCS" cheers echoing all around the place.